 *The earlier deadline for non-Europe based participants is to facilitate travel arrangements and visa applications, where necessary.
 For travel and visa information for Italy, visit: http://www.esteri.it/mae/en/, http://vistoperitalia.esteri.it/home/en or the Italian consulate near you: http://www.esteri.it/mae/en/ministero/laretediplomatica/ambasciate/default.html.
 Participants interested in extended stays please visit: http://www.enit.it/en/

-All paper authors (in the case of multiple co-authors, at least one author) must present the paper and/or the extended abstract during the conference parallel sessions.
-Failure to present will result in the paper or extended abstract being excluded from the Electronic Conference Proceedings.
+All paper authors (in the case of multiple co-authors, at least one author) must present and discuss the paper and/or the extended abstract during the conference online parallel sessions.
+Failure to present and discuss will result in the paper or extended abstract being excluded from the Electronic Conference Proceedings.

 Publication in Sinergie Italian Journal of Management

 A selection of the papers addressing the specific theme of the conference (Grand challenges: companies and universities working for a better society) will be made by the Scientific Committee for inclusion in a 2021 Sinergie Italian Journal of Management special issue.